According to a Harvard Business Review Analytic Services report, only 24 percent of respondents say that employees in their organization are engaged.

-That’s especially concerning, considering that they also found that “a highly engaged workforce can increase innovation, productivity, and bottom-line performance while reducing costs related to hiring and retention in highly competitive talent markets.”
+That’s especially concerning, considering that they also found “a highly engaged workforce can increase innovation, productivity, and bottom-line performance while reducing costs related to hiring and retention in highly competitive talent markets.”

 On the bright side, the report finds that recognizing high performers is considered to have a powerful effect on employee engagement.